* Opposition calls for protests on Tuesday

 said in a statement.
 "Down with the constitution of tyranny."

-The build-up to the first round of voting saw clashes
+The build-up to the first round saw clashes between

-between supporters and opponents of Mursi in which eight people
+supporters and opponents of Mursi in which eight people died.

-died.
-Recent demonstrations in Cairo have been more peaceful,
+Demonstrations in Cairo have been more peaceful, although rival

-although rival factions clashed on Friday in Alexandria, Egypt's
+factions clashed on Friday in Alexandria, Egypt's second biggest

-On Monday evening, more than 1,300 members of the General
+On Monday, more than 1,300 members of the General

-Prosecution staff gathered outside the office of Public
+Prosecution gathered outside the office of Public Prosecutor

 Hours later, Ibrahim announced he had resigned and the crowd